In Vernor Vinge’s 1999 novel A Deepness in the Sky the protagonist learns what it means to become a programmer–archaeologist:

 p4.el (an interface to the Perforce software version management system from the Emacs text editor) the first thing I had to do was to pay off some of the accumulated technical debt.
 This is not to criticize the developers: it’s not at all surprising that a program that was originally written in 1996, which has had several maintainers in a decade of development, and which was providing an interface between two moving targets,4 should owe something to the maintenance bank.
 And the code was pretty good: the fact that it’s continued to be usable in the face of change for eight years with little or no maintenance is evidence of the quality of the original work on it.
 Here are some miscellaneous things that struck me in the course of paying down some of this debt:

 I dug up a couple of interesting nuggets of Perforce history amid the potsherds: the

 p4 refresh commands.
 I had never heard of them, and a current Perforce server denies all knowledge:

 $ p4 help get No help for get. $ p4 help refresh No help for refresh.

-These are not mentioned in the release notes, which go back to release 98.2, so the commands must have been deprecated in 1998 or earlier.
+These are not mentioned in the manual, nor in the release notes back to release 98.2, so the commands must have been deprecated in 1998 or earlier.
 And yet there they are, still runnable:

 $ p4 get //depot/foo.c#1 - added as /Users/gdr/foo.c $ p4 refresh foo.c //depot/foo.c#1 - refreshing /Users/gdr/foo.c